sghumra/Website-Assignment-2/README.md

 Design, invision prototype.

 User testing?
-For user testing, I had told the made a new page called 'Feedback' and within ths page I had
+For user testing, I had told the made a new page called 'Feedback' and within ths page I had called in a Typeform questionnaire I had created.
+I had shown the website to 20 people, and at the end of the browsing period I had told them to click the feedback link